SAP-archive/teched2021-developer-keynote/section/first-steps-ai/README.md

 For the demo I'll use the AI Business Service Business Entity Recognition that detects and highlights entities from unstructured text, such as in an email.
 Besides training your custom model with your own data it also comes along with a pretrained models, which gives us a quickstart to use ready-to-go machine learning models very easily.
 I'll use this later on.

-> Switch to BTP and the global account.

-To setup the service I go to my global account in BTP and use the Booster to speed up the time of setting up the service.
+To setup the service I go to my global account in [BTP](https://cockpit.eu10.hana.ondemand.com/cockpit/#/globalaccount/41e745dc-a635-4ad4-85c3-502f71eda7f1/accountModel&//?section=SubaccountsSection&view=TilesView) and use the Booster to speed up the time of setting up the service.

-> Describe the click path up to the service plan selection and explain the free service plan

 BER has the free tier option that lets you try out the service in your global account without any costs and allows to upgrade to paid plan very easy too.